-It was built by an architect who built London Coliseum as well and apparently the inside is gorgeous.
+It was built by the architect who built London Coliseum and apparently the inside is gorgeous.

-We could just peep into the entrance area only though.
+We could only peep into the entrance area, though.

-It was opened in 1903 and used as a venue for performing arts until 1927, but after that it became a cinema.
+It was opened in 1903 and used as a venue for performing arts until 1927.
+After that it became a cinema.

-By the 1970s, it has gone out of fashion and closed down, but in 1979 it was restored.
+By the 1970s, it had gone out of fashion and closed down, but in 1979 it was restored.

-They renovated a couple of times more and now it is functioning as an Opera House once again with 902 seats.
+They renovated it a couple of times more and now it is a functioning Opera House once again, with 902 seats.

-They do not show only operas or ballets though, but also more popular things such as pop concerts and musicals as well.
+They do not show only operas or ballets though, but also more popular things such as pop concerts and musicals.